 Mr. Carlson’s practice focuses mainly on litigated matters.
 Mr. Carlson has handled almost twenty jury trials to verdict as well as several court trials.
 His trial experience includes four trials that each lasted over five weeks and one that spanned over three and a half months.

 Throughout his career, Mr. Carlson has strived to provide superior legal services while at the same time containing costs for his clients.
 One of his larger insurance clients found that in comparison to all other panel counsel throughout the State, the average bill per case on cases assigned to him was nearly 40% lower than his competitors’ average bill.
 The strategy in saving costs is simple – Mr. Carlson does only what is necessary.
 He does not send two lawyers to hearings or depositions.
 He and his attorneys do not attend hearings that have no direct impact upon their client’s interest in a case.
 Discovery is completed as early in a case as possible to provide clients with the information they need to decide how best to resolve the case.
 Mr. Carlson negotiates reduced rates with vendors such as court reporters, copy services and litigation support companies.
 Expert witnesses are provided clear instructions to assure that they are working as efficiently as possible.

 As Mr. Carlson has been representing real estate professionals for nearly twenty five years, he has gained a wealth of experience and knowledge pertaining to the businesses of his clients.
-Mr. Carlson’s experience in representing real estate professionals is matched by only a few lawyers throughout California.
+Mr. Carlson’s experience in representing real estate professionals is matched by only a few lawyers throughout California and Montana.
 His substantial experience in the businesses of his clients also adds value to his services.
 Mr. Carlson can understand how a particular legal issue relates not only to a litigated matter, but also how it may impact a client’s general business interests.
 This allows him to provide advice that goes beyond a specific case or legal problem.